SxYxuse/nextjs15-boilerplate/README.md

 The following dependencies are included in this boilerplate:

 - Tailwind CSS: A utility-first CSS framework for rapidly building custom user interfaces.
-- ShadCn: A ui components library.
+- Shadcn: A ui components library.
 - clsx: A utility for constructing className strings conditionally.
-- dotenv: A zero-dependency module that loads environment variables from a .env file into process.env.
 - lucide: A collection of open-source icons.

 ## Getting Started